yorevs/homesetup/docs/handbook/pages/applications/bash/hhs-app.md

     Arguments:
-      install   <package>   : Install the package using a matching installation recipe. uninstall <package>   : Uninstall the package using a matching uninstallation recipe. list [-a]             : List all available installation recipes specified by ${HHS_DEV_TOOLS}.
-If -a is provided, list even packages without any matching recipe. recover [-i][-t]      : Install or list all packages previously installed by hspm.
+      install   <package>   : Install the package using a matching installation recipe. uninstall <package>   : Uninstall the package using a matching uninstallation recipe. list [-a]             : List all available installation recipes specified by \${HHS_DEV_TOOLS}.
+If -a is provided, list even packages without any matching recipe. recover [-i,-t,-e]    : Install or list all packages previously installed by hspm.
 If -i is provided, then hspm will attempt to install all packages, otherwise the list is displayed.
-If -t is provided hspm will check ${HHS_DEV_TOOLS} instead of previously installed packages.
+If -t is provided hspm will check \${HHS_DEV_TOOLS} instead of previously installed packages.
+If -e is provided, then the default editor will open the recovery file.
 ```

 ##### **Purpose**: